Royal Yacht Squadron: History

 Founded on 1 June 1815 in the Thatched House Tavern in St James's, London as The Yacht Club by 42 gentlemen interested in sea yachting, the original members decided to meet in London and in Cowes twice a year, to discuss yachting over dinner.
 Membership was restricted to those who owned a vessel not under 10 tons.
-Today this is interpreted as a gentleman "actively interested in yachting".

 The Earl of Yarborough, later first commodore of the club, welcomed the Prince Regent as a member in 1817.
 In 1820, when the Prince Regent became George IV, it was renamed the Royal Yacht Club.

 The club started organising racing as a principal feature of the annual regatta, which is now known as Cowes Week.
 In 1833, William IV renamed the club The Royal Yacht Squadron.

 Its association with the Royal Navy began early and Nelson's captain at Trafalgar, Admiral Sir Thomas Hardy, headed the list of naval members.
 The spirit of invention led to yachts "of such celerity in sailing and beauty of construction" that they were of utility to the Royal Navy.

 In 1829, the Admiralty issued a warrant to wear what is now the navy's White Ensign.
 The burgee (a triangular shaped flag identifying yacht club membership) is differenced with a St George's Cross and crown on a white background.

 In 1851, one of the "forred" hands, on board the yacht America concerning the first sailing of the America's Cup, 1851 wrote 'The Royal Yacht Club—In a fix' (tune).
 "Come listen to my ditty, and a song to you I'll sing..."

 Another naval connection is that the Antarctic explorer Robert Falcon Scott was a member of the Royal Yacht Squadron.
 To enable the application of naval discipline on board a civilian ship, he registered the Terra Nova RYS as a yacht of the squadron and sailed under the White Ensign on his second and final expedition to Antarctica in 1910.

 In August 2013, the members of Royal Yacht Squadron voted to allow full membership to women, which had been restricted since its foundation.